 Submitted by: Sam Upton May 28, 2020

-The world has altered very quickly over the past few months.
+The world has altered very quickly over the past year.
 Almost every aspect of daily life has been completely changed, from business and politics to culture and society, and it’s going to be a while until anything gets back to normal.

 At a time when there’s intense focus on the spread of Covid-19 and ways in which that spread can be reduced, there’s been a lot of attention on different surfaces and how those surfaces can retain and potentially spread the virus.
 Since paper and card are very physical mediums, they have come under the spotlight, with concerns expressed about whether people can catch coronavirus simply by touching.
 So we have researched the facts relating to Covid-19 transmission through paper/cardboard surfaces.